sighthoundinc/ext-sh-edge-sdk/lensdriver/README.md

 - `irislocation` : This command would display the current iris percentage value.

 - `ircuton` and `ircutoff` can be used to flip the ircut filter on or off.
 **NOTE:** Default value  for ircut filter is on
+- `resetlens` : Resets lens to the default position
+- `calibratelens` : Calibrates the lens and repositions to persistent
+- `defaultcalibratelens` : Calibrates the lens and repositions to default position.
 - `quit` can be used to quit the `lensDriver` application.

 **NOTE:**
-The default percent values can be found in `/data/production/lens/default.json`.
+The default percent values can be found in `/data/production/defaults.json`.
-The current percent values can be found in `/data/bai-cm/template-data/lens/config.json`.
+The current percent values can be found in `/etc/bai/persist/imageserver/lens.json`.
-The latest percent values on camera reset at any point will be stored in `/data/bai-cm/template-data/lens/config.json`.

-# Resetting the Lens

-`reset-lens.sh` script can be used to reset the lens to its factory position.
-Run `./run-docker-command.sh "/data/bai-edge-sdk/lensdriver/reset-lens.sh"` for the same.
-The user can then set lens' values as per requirement.

 # Modifying values without entering the docker container